csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2024/09/wpt-redirect.png" alt width="930" height="131" loading="lazy">
 <figcaption>Discounting initial connection time, we lost 184ms to pure
-latency—that’s 7.36% of your LCP budget wasted!</figcaption>
+latency — that’s 7.36% of your LCP budget wasted!</figcaption>
 </figure>

-I’d recommend looking into how many `3xx`-class responses you serve—I’ve had a number of clients this year alone who were, unbeknown to them, losing an inordinate amount of time to redirects!
+I’d recommend looking into how many `3xx`-class responses you serve — I’ve had a number of clients this year alone who were, unbeknown to them, losing an inordinate amount of time to redirects!